Hvac Service Agreements, Before You Buy...

-Before you buy hvac service agreements, there are some basics you need to consider.
+Before you sign any HVAC service agreements, there are some basics you need to consider.
 All hvac systems require some routine maintenance.
-If you are willing to do it yourself, you can save a lot of money.
+If you are willing and able to do it yourself, you can save a lot of money.
+If you cannot remember to do the scheduled maintenance or cannot physically do the work, a plan may be right for you.

-There are many names for hvac service agreements such as hvac maintenance contracts, service agreements, and comfort plans.
+There are many names for these agreements such as hvac maintenance contracts, service agreements, and comfort plans.
 But, they are all basically the same thing.
 Most of them omit the word "contract" but that is what they are.

 These contracts have two main purposes.
 First, for the hvac dealer, they provide income during the slow times.
 In the hvac service industry, business slows down in the more mild months such as Fall and Spring.
 During these times, the dealer still has the same business expenses but usually less income.
 Therefore, by offering service contracts, they can increase their income during the slow periods.